 If you have ever used Microsoft’s App-V Sequencer tool to sequence an application for virtualization you know the sequencing process is normally pretty easy.
-However,
+However, not all applications work right when virtualized.

 For example, App-V has trouble sequencing applications that do not support custom installation paths or that have complex or non standard installation processes.